 The project was commissioned by the California Ocean Sciences Trust (Cal OST) for the California Natural Resources Agency, with support from California Ocean Protection Council, Chevron Corporation, Ocean Conservancy, Sportfishing Conservancy, and United Anglers.

-Rigs to Reefs: A Decision Analysis of Decommissioning California's oil platforms article in February 2015 issue of ORMS Today about the project.
+Rigs to Reefs: A Decision Analysis of Decommissioning California's oil platforms short article in ORMS Today, Feb 2015.

-Webinar given by Max Henrion about the project as a Stanford University's Strategic Decision and Risk Management webinar.
+Webinar given by Max Henrion as a Stanford University's Strategic Decision and Risk Management webinar.

 A Multi-attribute Decision Analysis for Decommissioning Offshore Oil and Gas Platforms, Max Henrion, Brock Bernstein, & Surya Swamy, Integrated Environmental Assessment and Management, Vol 11, No 4, pp594-609.